-Students build houses for butterflies.
+Students build houses for butterflies

 It's an environmental project that will help support the monarch butterfly.

-Students at the Sucklerville campus of Camden County Tech built the houses.
+Students at the Sicklerville campus of Camden County Tech built the houses.

-Transportation workers started installing them today at Slaybaugh Elementary in Egg Harbor Township
+Transportation workers started installing them Wednesday at Slaybaugh Elementary in Egg Harbor Township.